 Summer is here in the northern hemisphere!
-Chicago had its first string of hot days – the lakefront path is crowded, kids are playing in the water and the air smells of sunscreen and B.B.Q’s.
 With the sun shining down and the urge to take off all but my bottom layers, comes the inevitable question – Should I put on sunscreen today or not?

-Clothing can offer slight UV protection – black or dark colored cottons can be the equivalent of 10 SPF, lighter colors and whites about the equivalent of SPF 4.
-Read the ingredient list on any laundry additive designed to add UV protection in the washing machine.
+- Choose a healthier sunscreen, but don’t rely on sunscreen alone.
+Invest in great sun hats (and wear them), and use sun protective swim wear or clothing.
+(Clothing can offer slight UV protection – black or dark colored cottons can be the equivalent of 10 SPF, lighter colors and whites about the equivalent of SPF 4.
+Read the ingredient list on any laundry detergent proclaiming to add UV protection and beware dangerous chemical additives.)

 - Don’t askew sunlight altogether, however, as research suggests that people who get some sun exposure all year long do better than those who don’t.
 Sunlight helps our body to produce Vitamin D, needed for healthy bones, immune systems and pregnancy.
 Just work to avoid the big doses that lead to sunburns, which can increase a person’s chance of developing skin cancer.